 Hypothyroidism may contribute to the development of iron deficiency (Chap.
 43) due to associated menorrhagia, although this association is less common than previously thought.8 Because thyroid hormone may augment iron absorption,9,10 iron deficiency in hypothyroidism may also be caused by impaired iron absorption, either directly from a lack of thyroid hormone or an associated achlorhydria.11,12 Conversely, iron deficiency impairs thyroid hormone synthesis by reducing the activity of heme-dependent thyroid peroxidase.13 In patients with coexisting iron-deficiency anemia and subclinical hypothyroidism, the anemia often does not adequately respond to oral iron therapy.
 Combined treatment with oral iron and levothyroxine results in superior improvement in hemoglobin and ferritin levels compared with levothyroxine alone in these patients.14,15

 Although the macrocytosis seen in hypothyroid patients may be due to deficiencies of vitamin B124,5 or folate16 (Chap.
-41), hypothyroidism also causes macrocytosis that resolves with thyroxine treatment.5 The mean corpuscular volume of hypothyroid patients with low vitamin B12 levels is similar to those with uncomplicated hypothyroidism, so this is not a sensitive means of identifying patients ...
+41), hypothyroidism also causes macrocytosis that resolves with thyroxine treatment.5 The mean corpuscular volume of hypothyroid patients with low vitamin B12 levels is similar to those with uncomplicated hypothyroidism, so this is not a sensitive means ...